Gridded data analysis#

 forestchange_df

 It looks like most of the evergreen forest (99.6%) did not change between 2001 and 2016.
-When it did, it was most likely to change to shrub (51) which may indicate some “shrubification” in Alaska.
+When it did, it was most likely to change to shrub (51).
 Let’s finish this section by plotting a map showing where evergreen forest was replaced by shrub.

 forest2shrub = (nlcd_2001 == 42) & ((nlcd_2016 == 51))